BakhromjonSadullaev/test-address-api/README.md

 ### Circuit Breaker

-The application implements a circuit breaker pattern using `opossum` to protect against cascading failures when the Google Geocoding API is down or experiencing issues.
+The application implements a circuit breaker pattern using `opossum` to protect against cascading failures when the US Census Geocoding API is down or experiencing issues.

 **How it works:**
 1. **Closed State**: Normal operation - all requests go through